hemantksingh/messup-learn/People/Influence.md

 # Influencing others

-Influencing others can only begin once you **know your own goal** and what you want to achieve.
-In a business this could be a shared organisation goal or a team goal.
+Influencing others can only begin once you [know your own goal](Self%20Awareness.md) and have clarity about what you want to achieve.
+In a business this could be a shared organization goal or a team goal.
 It is only when you have a clear understanding of what you want that you are going to be able to articulate it to others.
 People are going to take you seriously only if you are clear in your thinking.

 ## Know your audience